Wednesday, January 30, 2013

 So Listen.

-Those days, making a trip from my old house at Harrington Road (now renamed Jalan Istana) to Pulutan was just as time consuming as flying from KK to KL these days.
-A couple of days before the trip, my mother needed to do some purchases in the town looking for goodies for the cousins, some dry food stuff and may be pieces of fabric for my grandmother and or aunt for making garments.
+Back then, travelling from my old house at Harrington Road (now renamed Jalan Istana) to Pulutan felt as time-consuming as flying from KK to KL today.
+A couple of days before we left, my mother would make a trip to the town to buy some items - small treats for the cousins, dry food supplies and perhaps a few pieces of fabric for my grandmother or aunt to sew new garments.

 The trip normally started at 10 in the morning.
 We first had to walk about 2Km from our house to reach the bus station in the town with each carrying the designated items.
 Then at the bus station, we would board a bus bound for Menggatal or Tuaran.
 As usual, the bus stopped at a road junction a short distance before reaching Menggatal.
 We then walked the 2.7Km graveled road to arrive at our final destination.
 More often than not, we had to walk.
 At very rare time, we might take the pirate taxi that plied the route.
 During dry weather, we had to endure the tons of dust generated by moving traffic.
 Somehow, in those days, such challenges never diminished our desire to go and enjoy ourselves at my grandmother's house.